 The other choice is to remove the comb anyway.
-The larvae in burr comb is most often drone larvae and probably not as important as worker brood.
+The larvae in burr comb is often drone larvae and probably not as important as worker brood.

-Remember, adjust your frames so that bee space is correct, and your burr comb issues will most likely resolve themselves.
+Remember, adjust your frames so that bee space is correct, and your burr comb issues will likely resolve themselves.

 Other Burr Comb Uses